-Sprott Physical Platinum and Palladium Trust (the "Trust") was established under the laws of the Province of Ontario, Canada, pursuant to a trust agreement between the Trust's settlor, the Manager and RBC Investor Services Trust ("RBC Investor Services" or the "Trustee"), as trustee, dated as of December 23, 2011, as amended and restated as of June 6, 2012 (the "Trust Agreement").
+In connection with the Arrangement, the Trust was established on October 26, 2017 under the laws of the Province of Ontario, Canada, pursuant to a trust agreement between the Trust's settlor, the Manager and RBC Investor Services Trust ("RBC Investor Services" or the "Trustee"), as trustee, dated as of October 26, 2017, as amended on September 17, 2018 (the "Trust Agreement").
+On January 16, 2018, the Arrangement was completed.